AdoryVo/lists/dailies.md

 - 🔀 = Not daily (replayable)
 - ♾️ = Unlimited (or archived) rounds

+## Food
+- [Costcodle](https://costcodle.com) - Guess the approximate price of a random Costco item
+- [FoodGuessr](https://www.foodguessr.com) (♾️) - Guess the country a dish is from based on its ingredients and description
+- [Scrandle](https://scrandle.com/) - Guess which scran (cheap food) users liked more

 ## 🕹️ Gaming
 - [Gamedle](https://www.gamedle.wtf) (♾️) - Guess the game based on cover, artwork, or specifications